If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Nordrhein-Westfalen||North Rhine-Westphalia|

-Essen is situated at an altitude of 107 m on the river Ruhr in central North Rhine-Westfalia.
+Essen is situated at an elevation of 107 m on the river Ruhr in central North Rhine-Westfalia.
 The name is derived from the Old High German word Asnidhi, meaning an area with ash trees.
 Around AD 799 a Benedictine monastery was founded in Werden (today part of Essen).
 The monastery became one of the foremost ecclesiastical and intellectual centres in medieval Europe and obtained the rank of an Imperial abbey in 877.
 The foundation of the nunnery of Essen in 852 was a major historical factor for the development of the town.
 The nunnery gained such a great influence that Emperor Friedrich II elevated the abbess to the rank of a princess of the empire in 1216.
 In 1290, the German King Rudolf I granted the nunnery the lordship over the town.
 Coal mining in the area started in 1317, when the first deposits were found.
 Weapon manufactures operated in Essen since 1470.
 Although the citizens of Essen gained more rights in 1377, they only became fully independent from the nunnery after the secularization in 1802.

 Coal became a major economical factor in the early 19th century when underground mining was introduced in 1809 after the introduction of steam engines.
 This was also the basis for the development the steel industry.
 The Krupp steel works were founded by Friedrich Krupp already in 1811.
 When Friedrich died in 1826, the almost bankrupt firm was taken over by his son, Alfred, who was only 14 at that time.
 Alfred Krupp (18121887) introduced new techniques and soon turned the company into the world's largest and most successful cast steel corporation.
 By 1864, 22% of the inhabitants of Essen worked for Krupp.
 During World War II, Essen was almost completely destroyed.
 After 1946, the reconstruction of the modern town was led by Essen's mayor, Gustav Heinemann, who later became the 3rd President of the Federal Republic of Germany (19691974).
 The coal crisis of the 20th century hit the whole region hard: between 1958 and 1986 all coal mines had to close.
 The last mine, Zeche Zollverein, was converted into an industrial museum and waslisted as a UNESCO World Cultural Heritage in 2001.
 Together with Pécs and Istanbul, Essen was selected to be European Capital of Culture for 2010.